Tips to Update Your Bedroom for Better Summer Sleep

 On to bed

 You’re spending most of your time in your bedroom in your bed, so make sure it’s optimized for the season.
 Let’s start with the mattress.
 Some mattresses have cooling technology to improve airflow and regulate your body’s temperature.
 If buying a new mattress is out of the picture, there are different types of mattress toppers available that have the same benefits, but at a lower cost.
-Even pillows are starting you use these materials, so you can stop flipping the pillow over to the cooler side.
+Even pillows are starting you use these materials, so you can stop flipping the pillow over each time you wake up to stay cool.

 Or, maybe don’t even use a standard mattress.
 Go minimalist and consider an air mattress (remember what we said about air flow) or even a mat (if your back can handle it).
 If you’re adventurous, consider swinging up a hammock to snooze in the breeze.
 Head outdoors on especially steamy nights and take advantage of the natural air flow.